Consumer Information Regarding Telehealth

 Telehealth is the delivery of health care services, including mental health services, via telephone, internet, or other electronic means.
 Individuals who provide psychotherapy or counseling, either in person, by telephone, or over the Internet, to a client located in California, must be licensed in California.
 Licensure affords the Board authority to take action against a licensee engaged in unprofessional conduct.

 Licensing requirements vary by state.
-If you are travelling to another state and wish to engage in psychotherapy or counseling via telehealth, with your California-licensed therapist while you are away, your therapist needs to check with the state you are in to see if this is permitted.
+If you are traveling to another state and wish to engage in psychotherapy or counseling via telehealth, with your California-licensed therapist while you are away, your therapist needs to check with the state you are in to see if this is permitted.

 Be a cautious consumer when seeking therapy over the Internet, or by any other means, by doing the following: